MarcL/djcruze.co.uk/src/pages/podcasts/2006-01-18-episode-9-la-rock-01.md

       * [Nu Tone][14] – Three Bags Full – [Hospital][15]
       * [High Contrast][16] – Racing Green – [Hospital][15]
   * **Cruze classic from 1992:**
-      * Jam and Spoon – Stella – R&#038;S Records
+      * Jam and Spoon – Stella – R&S Records

 As always I love to hear your feed back on the show.
 [Contact me][17] using the form provided and I'll get back to you as soon as I can.
-Big thanks to Matt for his mix and if you want to check out what the A&#038;E crew are up to then go and check the [website][1].
+Big thanks to Matt for his mix and if you want to check out what the A&E crew are up to then go and check the [website][1].

  [1]: http://www.accidentandemergency.info/
  [2]: http://ripple.radiotail.com/211/Cruze_Podcast009_140106.mp3